 So what is the situation in pattern recognition?
-Since pattern recognition (PR) is an applied field, engineering methodologies and practices apply, including the adoption of conventional statistical methodology.
+Since pattern recognition (PR) has been perceived as an engineering field, engineering methodologies and practices apply, including the adoption of conventional statistical methodology.
 As a result, we have the following situation.
 Suppose you and I preprocess the data independently, and my PR algorithm performs at the level of 98% and yours performs at 88%.
 Does that mean that my algorithm is more satisfactory than yours?
 No, of course not.
 For example, no one knows which kinds of "talents" were put to work in the preprocessing stage.
-However, if we use completely different pattern representations, the situation becomes even more confusing.
+Moreover, if we use completely different pattern representations, the situation becomes even more confusing.
 For example, how do we know that my algorithm is as robust as yours when we substantially increase the number of classes or slightly change the original setting?

 Thus my main point is this: the statistical methodology could be made more meaningful, provided the underlying representational formalism is fixed.
-What should be clear from the above is that, at this stage in the development of AI (including PR), it is the representational formalism that should be of main concern, the development of which is much more a scientific, rather than an engineering, matter.
-Once a satisfactory representational formalism is developed, only then will it be safe to proceed with the development of learning algorithms, as well as the corresponding statistical methodology for the verification of their performance.
+What should be clear from the above is that, at this stage in the development of AI (including PR), it is the representational formalism that should be of main concern, and its development is much more a scientific, rather than an engineering, matter.
+Once a satisfactory representational formalism is developed, only then will it be "safe" to proceed with the development of learning algorithms, as well as the corresponding statistical methodology for the verification of their performance.

-12 Conclusion
+13 Conclusion

-We need a representational formalism that offers powerful class representation capabilities.
-Since the development of mathematics and logic (including computability theory) were not motivated by, and their existing models are not appropriate for, such a goal16, a radically new formalism is called for.
+We need a representational formalism that offers powerful class representation capabilities and that would clarify the nature of the ubiquitous link between an object and its class.
+Since the development of mathematics and logic (including computability theory) were not motivated by, and their existing models are not appropriate for, such a goal17, a radically new formalism is called for.
 Of course, I am not the first to suggest the need for a fundamentally new formalism.
-In fact, a number of leading scientists during the last century have suggested this; see, for example, Schrödinger [37, pp. 143-162] and, more relevantly, von Neumann [38, especially pp. 80-82].
+In fact, a number of leading scientists during the last century have suggested this; see, for example, Schrödinger [39, pp. 143-162] and, more relevantly, von Neumann [40, especially pp. 80-82].